ThomasGysemans/BangerKing/README.md

 make execute entrypoint=examples/main.bk
 ```

 `make execute` will run the current executable located in the build folder.
 Specify an entrypoint if you want to run a file, don't if you want the CLI.
 This command will fail if there is no executable.
-By default this action should not be necessary.
+By default, this action should not be necessary.

 ### Tests